sunriseJS/sunriseJS.github.io/about.md

 about us
 ---------
+nothing special to say here..

-We are two computer science stundents and developed SunlightJS during our semester abroad in Finland.
+We are two computer science stundents and developed sunriseJS during our semester abroad in Finland.